 Dominique chickens are the ideal dual-purpose chicken.
 Many chicken owners like to raise this unique chicken breed.

-People keep them for meat and eggs, but they also use their feathers to stuff pillows.
-Most of the chicken keepers want to add them to their flock because of their multi-purpose use.
+People keep them for meat and eggs but use their feathers to stuff pillows.
+Most chicken keepers want to add them to their flock because of their multi-purpose use.

-In this article, you will find out everything you need to know about Dominique chickens.
+In this article, you will learn everything you need about Dominique chickens.
 This includes general features, history, lifespan, egg production, size, temperament, appearance, benefits, and problems with raising Dominique’s.

 What is Dominique Chicken?